Post Written By AutoPadre

-The reduced engine power warning light indicates that the vehicle's computer system has intentionally reduced your vehicle's engine performance.
+The reduced engine power warning light indicates that the vehicle's computer system has

-Reduced engine power occurs when the vehicle's computer receives a signal indicating a problem from one of its sensors.
+intentionally reduced your vehicle's engine performance due to the vehicle's computer receiving a signal indicating a problem from

 The reduced engine power mode is often called "limp mode."